Skip to main content

 Substance Source (.sbs)

-Use Substance Source (.sbs) files when you need complete control.
-These open directly in Adobe Substance 3D Designer and give you access to the entire material graph.
+.sbs files open directly in Adobe Substance 3D Designer and give you access to the entire material graph.

 • Graphs are designed to be clean and readable, with organized control nodes and grouped sections (avoiding the “spaghetti node” problem).